rayyan35p/tp/docs/UserGuide.md

 ### Edit a project: `editP`

-Edits an existing project in the TaskHub.
+Edits an existing project in TaskHub.

 Format: `editP INDEX [n/NAME] [p/PRIORITY] [d/DEADLINE]`

 * Edits the project at the specified `INDEX`.
 * The index refers to the index number shown in the displayed project panel.
-* The index must be a positive integer 1, 2, 3, …​
+* The index **must be a positive** integer 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * If a `DEADLINE` date is provided, it must be in the `dd-MM-yyyy` format.